todo-make-username/php-data-object-utilities/README.md

 [![Issues][issues-shield]][issues-url]
 [![License][license-shield]][license-url]

-# PHP Object Helpers
+# PHP8 Object Helpers
-PHP helpers for hydrating and validating objects from arrays using PHP reflection and attributes.
+PHP8 helpers for hydrating and validating objects from arrays using PHP reflection and attributes.

-Project name is still pending, maybe I can think of something better later.
+**Message from the Author:** This library is fully functional and stable.
+Is only in the `alpha` state while I add features.
+If an feature request is made in Github Issues, not by me, to move it to v1.0.0, I'll finish my current task then move that to v1.0.0 for everyone.
+Enjoy!

 [Report Bug](https://github.com/todo-make-username/php-object-helpers/issues)
 ·